Tenkiller, Oklahoma

-Tenkiller is an unincorporated community and census-designated place (CDP) in Cherokee County, Oklahoma, United States.
+Tenkiller (ᏍᎪᎯ ᏗᎯᎯ) is an unincorporated community and census-designated place (CDP) in Cherokee County, Oklahoma, United States.
 The population was 390 as of the 2020 Census.

 Geography

 Tenkiller is located in southeastern Cherokee County.
 It is bordered to the north by Welling, to the west across the Illinois River by Park Hill and Keys, and to the east by Rocky Mountain in Adair County.
 The community of Dry Creek is a short distance to the south.
 Tahlequah, the county seat, is 13 mi to the northwest via Welling Road.

 According to the U.S. Census Bureau, the CDP has a total area of 51.8 km2, of which 49.1 km2 is land and 2.7 km2, or 5.23%, is water.
 Tenkiller Ferry Lake on the Illinois River occupies the western border of the CDP.